theraunaksri/schedulerapp/README.md

 # schedulerapp

-This is a simple React Todo application that allows users to add, update, and delete tasks.
+This is a simple React schedular application that allows users to add, update, and delete tasks.

 ## Getting Started